 This is an exceptionally difficult time for businesses across the world.
 Many are experiencing drops in demand, disruptions to cash flow, and interruptions to their day-to-day operations.
 Platforms and marketplaces are facing new challenges, like how to manage risk when their sellers and service providers have an influx of chargebacks and refunds.

 Most sellers and service providers deal with chargebacks and refunds on a regular basis, but have the cash flow to cover them accordingly.
 This becomes risky when your sellers or service providers have fewer sales and higher refund requests, which could lead to a negative balance or the inability to return money to customers.

-For example, let’s say you run a platform where event organizers can sell tickets.
-If the in-person events are canceled, the event organizers have to issue refunds to the customers.
-But, if the event organizers don’t have enough money to complete the refunds, you—as the platform—could be responsible for making up that loss.
+For example, let’s say you run a platform where event organisers can sell tickets.
+If the in-person events are cancelled, the event organisers have to issue refunds to the customers.
+But, if the event organisers don’t have enough money to complete the refunds, you – as the platform – could be responsible for making up that loss.
 As a result, you take on a large amount of credit risk on behalf of your sellers, exposing your platform to losses.

 While there is no way to completely eliminate the credit risk of your sellers and service providers, this guide covers ways you can assess and manage your exposure.

 How to assess your credit risk

 The first step is to understand the risk profiles of the sellers and service providers on your platform or marketplace.
 The more information you gather, the better you can evaluate your own risk and keep your platform healthy.
 For example, based on financial activity, you could identify accounts that are more likely to face cash flow issues and have negative balances before they happen.

 Risk indications can include one or more of these factors: